Understanding Florida's No-Fault Insurance System

 Published Jul 6, 2026 · 4 min read

-Updated Jul 6, 2026
+Updated Aug 21, 2026

 Image credit: Photo by Nikita X Nikitin on Pexels

 Florida is a no-fault state, a phrase that sounds simple and confuses almost everyone.
 It does not mean no one is ever at fault, and it does not mean you can never sue.
 What it actually means is that after a crash, your own insurance pays your injury bills first, regardless of who caused the wreck.
 That one rule shapes how coverage, claims, and lawsuits work here.
-Here's what no-fault really means, what it leaves out, and when you can still step outside it.
+Below, we unpack what no-fault really means, what it leaves out, and when you can still step outside it.

 What no-fault actually means